ardenchaing/Chess_Openings/README.md

 ### Summary of Research Questions:
 1) What is the optimal first move for white?
-   - result: white moves their knight on g1 to f3 otherwise known as Nf3
+   - result: white moves their knight on g1 to f3 otherwise known as **Nf3**
 2) Which is more useful the bishop of the knight?
-   - result: overall the bishop has more meaningful use than the knight
+   - result: overall the **bishop** has more meaningful use than the knight
 3) What is the optimal opening to play depending on your opponent's Elo rating and starting color?
-   - result: able to predict the optimal opening line with at least 11% accurarcy
+   - result: able to predict the optimal opening line with at least **11% accurarcy** which is impressive due to the complexity of chess